Jim and Pamela Sweeny.

-Mr. and Mrs. Walter Traill moved from McDowell to Big River in 1912 with their family of seven children.
-Mr. Traill became manager of the Ladder lake Company store where he worked until 1917.
+Mr. and Mrs Walter Traill moved from McDowell to Big River in 1912 with their family of seven children.
+Mr Traill became manager of the Ladder lake Company store where he worked until 1917.
 After the death of his father in that year, he moved to the family farm at Meskanaw.
-Mrs. Traill died in Victoria in 1948.
-Mr. Traill died in Garrick in 1957.
+Mrs Traill died in Victoria in 1948.
+Mr Traill died in Garrick in 1957.
 Their family consisted of the following: Dougal, the oldest son, was employed at the railway station until he joined the army in 1916.
 He was awarded the Military Medal.
 He was killed in action in 1918.

 Harry, the second son, worked as a filer in the sawmill until he too joined the army.
-He was wounded, but served again in World war II, He died in Victoria, where his widow and four children still live.
+He was wounded but served again in World war II, He died in Victoria, where his widow and four children still live.
 Evelyn married Reverend Douglas Andrews, who died in 1957.
 Evelyn now lives in Victoria.

 Katie married William Tatty who farmed at Garrick where she still lives.
 Her husband died in 1963.
 Edna married Reginald Kirk of Plenty, Saskatchewan.
 He died in 1978 and Edna still resides in Plenty.
 William homesteaded at Garrick.
 Jessie married Percy McKay and they homesteaded at Garrick.
-Florence, who was born in Big river, married Bishop Walter Bird who died in 1939.
+Florence, who was born in Big River, married Bishop Walter Bird who died in 1939.
 Florence Died in Victoria in 1974.
 Roland, also born in Big River, served in the Second World War and later farmed at Plenty, Saskatchewan.
 He died in 1977.

 Thomas and Mary Tremblay.

-Thomas Tremblay came to Big river in 1911 to join his son Joseph who had a store at Eldred.
+Thomas Tremblay came to Big River in 1911 to join his son Joseph who had a store at Eldred.
 He purchased a large house from the priest, Fr.
-Gagne and sent for the rest of his family who were at Lac St. Jean, Quebec.
+Gagne and sent for the rest of his family who was at Lac St. Jean, Quebec.
 His wife, Mary, and children, Elizior, Alma, Gaudoise, Anna Marie, Lorenzo and Augustine came by train in 1912.
 Joseph filed on one of the earliest homesteads in this district.
 He later sold this land to Paul Dube.

 The Tremblays found they could not get the title to the land on which their house stood so decided to move to a homestead just south of town on ladder Lake.
 They operated a small milk route for a time and the boys fished and freighted as well as farmed.
 During the 1940s, Thomas and Mary moved back into town to retire.
 They lived in the house where the bus depot is at present.